Nocturne

 Thorolay

-Thorolay is a floating mote that drifts serenely along the coast of Avu, pouring radiant, glowing inspiration directly into the Dreaming Sea.
-There, these brilliant ideas flow freely into the minds of sleepers who visit, inspiring fresh visions and, in turn, birthing new Mimsy.
+Thorolay is a floating mote that drifts along the coast of Avu, pouring radiant, glowing inspiration directly into the Dreaming Sea.
+There, these brilliant ideas flow freely into the minds of sleepers who visit, inspiring fresh visions and, in turn, birthing new mimsy.

 Aphantasia

-While the rest of Noctrune is vibrant, chromatic, and brimming with the exhilaration of imagination, the forest of Aphantasia stands in stark contrast as a black and grey void—a barren oblivion of creativity that leeches the very color from anything near it.
+Nocturne is vibrantly chromatic, brimming with exhilaration and imagination, the forest of Aphantasia stands in stark contrast as a black and grey void.
+It's a barren oblivion of creativity that leeches the very color from anything that enters.
 This is where sleepers drift when they experience dreamless nights, or when their dreams hold little meaning or consequence.
 Aphantasia is not malicious like the darker realms of nightmare, yet neither is it joyful like Avu.
 It is a land of nothingness, a place without imagination: a forest of apple trees that never bear fruit.

 Idio

-In ages past, Dream and Nightmare Mimsy clashed for dominance over Noctrune.
-However, with the ascension of Boog, the god of dreams, a fragile unity was forged, allowing both Dream and Nightmare Mimsy to pass freely between realms.
+In ages past, Dream and Nightmare mimsy clashed for dominance over Nocturne.
+However, with the ascension of Boog, the God of Greams, a fragile unity was forged, allowing both Dream and Nightmare mimsy to pass freely between realms.
 While peace has held for many decades, a guarded boundary still separates the two domains, ensuring that if old tensions reignite, both sides will be ready.

 Famishad

 Famishad is a floating mote looming over the nightmare landscape, a jagged formation of rocks sharp as fangs.
 Below this ominous shadow lives a cortège of vampires, cursed to dwell eternally cut off from any human prey upon which to feed.
-Starving for centuries, these vampires have degenerated from their former selves into frenzied, monstrous creatures with bat-like features.
-Now dangerously strong and almost mindless, they prey on anything that crosses their path, driven by an insatiable hunger for even the faintest semblance of the human essence that once sustained them.
+Starving for centuries, these vampires have degenerated into frenzied, monstrous creatures with bat-like features.
+Now dangerously strong and almost mindless, they prey on anything that crosses their path.
+They are driven by an insatiable hunger for even the faintest semblance of the human essence that once sustained them.

 Rrah'oam: The Sanguine Dragon